GenericMappingTools/gmt/doc/rst/source/psxy.rst

 -----------

-**psxy** reads (*x*,\ *y*) pairs from *files* [or standard input] and generates PostScript code that will plot lines, polygons, or symbols at those locations on a map.
+**psxy** reads (*x*,\ *y*) pairs from *files* [or standard input] and will plot lines, polygons, or symbols at those locations on a map.
 If a symbol is selected and no symbol size given, then **psxy** will interpret the third column of the input data as symbol size.
 Symbols whose *size* is <= 0 are skipped.
 If no symbols